 - The protein composition in buckwheat resembles the standards of the World Health Organization for a nutritionally balanced protein.

-- Buckwheat provides complete proteins in your diet due to its essential amino acid composition.
-Check out our article on quinoa, to learn more about the power of these “pseudo-cereal” seeds.
+- Buckwheat offers a complete protein in your diet because it contains all of the essential amino acids that our bodies require!
+Check out our article on ancient grains and seeds, to learn more about the power of these “pseudo-cereal” seeds.

-- Research on buckwheat protein-extracts revealed that it contains blood pressure-lowering components (the angiotensin I-converting enzyme inhibitory peptide) (6.
+- Research on buckwheat protein-extracts revealed that it contains blood pressure-lowering components.
+(6)

 It’s loaded with antioxidants

 - When we say loaded, we mean it!
 Buckwheat has 2-5 times more phenolic compounds (antioxidants) than oats or barley.
 (2) These antioxidants protect cells from damage and fight cellular stress by scavenging free radicals.
 One type of antioxidant abundant in buckwheat, called rutin, can help increase the strength and flexibility of capillary blood vessels.
 This makes capillaries more permeable to blood flow, which helps keep our organs oxygenated and protects our eyesight.